-While both have significance of their own, here are some points that distinct them, which will also help you in choosing from the two.
+While both have significance of their own, here are some points that distinct them, which will also help you in choosing the right one from the two

 Ruby on Rails is extremely slow because it was created that way by design.
 Because everything in RoR is an object, it has to be instantiated, which takes up CPU time and memory.
 Although CakePHP does support OOP using PHP5, most of the data manipulation is still heavily array based.

 CakePHP is easier to download, install and use, while RoR installation method is somewhat difficult.
-First its preferred method is downloading and installing Ruby, than it needs to install MySQL.
-Finally Rails can be installed.
+First its preferred method is downloading and installing Ruby, and then it needs to install MySQL.
+Finally rails can be installed.
 It must be configured with your web server (if you have one).
 You could also go the LAMP route with Instant Rails, but it is not that flexible.

-Comparing cakephp with Ruby on Rails, CakePHP is quite suitable for your web development that I found.
-CakePHP is bit suitable for array usage.
-CakePHP requires minimum time requirement for configuration at the time of deploying on server.
-You will have great experience time period with Cake PHP web application development.
+Comparing these two technologies, CakePHP is quite suitable for your web development as per my experience.
+It requires minimum time for configuration at the time of deploying on server.
+You will have great experience with this web application development tool.